paperless-ngx/paperless-ngx/docs/consumption.rst

 the text you want to verify to generate a string that you can use for verification.

-In the case of *Paperless*, you configure the server with the secret by setting ``UPLOAD_SHARED_SECRET``.
+In the case of Paperless, you configure the server with the secret by setting ``UPLOAD_SHARED_SECRET``.
 Then on your client, you generate your signature by concatenating the correspondent, title, and the secret, and then using sha256 to generate a hexdigest.